C.J. Cron Player Props: Rockies vs. Giants

 C.J.
 Cron At The Plate

-- In 13 games this year (29.5%), Cron has picked up an RBI, and in four of those games (9.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 28.9% of his games this year, Cron has tallied at least one RBI.
+In four of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 18 of 44 games this season, he has scored, and six of those games included multiple runs.
+- In 40.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.